 Now that you have completed the steps it’s time to think about the bigger picture.
 As we’ve said before, there are plenty of similar sites that exist out there and are sharing your private information.

 In order to protect yourself you need to do two things:

 - Opt out of all these sites

 - Control your online presence so information is harder to find

-This might seem complicated, but if you sign up for our free reputation management software you don’t have to worry about it.
+This might seem complicated, but if you sign up for our tool that protects your privacy online you don’t have to worry about it.
 It will guide you through each step of the process for all of the sites like FamilyTreeNow.com so your private information stays private!